 - Cook on low for about 4-5 hours, or high for 2-3 hours, until chicken has reached internal temperature of 165ºF.
 Remove chicken breasts from slow cooker and shred; place shredded chicken back into slow cooker and add lime juice and cilantro; stir and serve with favorite toppings.

-Best Toppings for Chili
+Best Toppings for White Chili

 - Avocado slices or cubes